Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 Currently the editor is quite limited, for example it doesn't allow to move loaded meshes.
 That's because moving anything would require rebuilding the entire acceleration structure.
 Which isn't that hard to do, but still requires some effort.
 And since I've never needed this feature and was focused on other things, it's just not there.
 You also can't load more than one mesh for pretty much the same reasons.

 There are no scenes.
 What I mean by this is that you can't save settings for your renders (like camera position, materials, etc.).
 That's because I'd have to create my own scene format, parse it, serialize it, save it, deserialize it, and reload everything.
 It's a lot of work, and like before, I didn't really need this feature and decided to focus on other aspects of the project.

+And as I mentioned before you can't choose textures for materials.
+They are loaded from the object file and stick to the material permanently.

 ## Path Tracing